 How to explain the contents of your presentation

-- Bulleted items on slides should contain keywords to remind you of what to say at that point in your presentation or to emphasise an idea that you are presenting.
+- Bulleted items on slides should contain keywords.
+These serve as reminders for what you intend to discuss at that point in your presentation or to emphasise a particular idea.

-- Using complete sentences after bullets will slow down your presentation and distract you from key points.
+- Avoid using complete sentences after bullets.
+They can slow down your presentation and divert attention from the main points.

-- Pictures, diagrams, and videos can demonstrate a complex idea quickly or show evidence to support a claim.
-To use them efficiently, you must make them immediately understandable to your audience.
+Pictures, diagrams, and videos can effectively convey complex ideas or provide evidence to support a claim.
+To maximise their impact, ensure they are immediately comprehensible to your audience.

 How to answer questions about your research

-- There are people who will ask questions not because they want to learn or because they have an idea how to improve your research – but because they want to show off that they can criticise your research.
-It’s sad, but it can happen.
+- There are people who will ask questions not because they want to learn or because they have suggestions to improve your research, but simply because they want to show off their ability to criticise.
+It’s unfortunate, but it can happen.

-- Take it easy.
-Think of a paper presentation as your chance to share to people about your research.
-Although your research might have lapses, it’s still a product of your hard work – be proud of it.
-Anyone can be an audience, but it takes courage to present your research.
+- Relax and approach your presentation as an opportunity to share your research with others.
+While your research might have some shortcomings, it’s a testament to your dedication and hard work.
+Be proud of it.
+Remember, anyone can be an audience member, but it takes courage to stand up and present your findings.

 A few more tips